Monday, April 21, 2025

 For Reflection

 Where do you want to see new life?
 What seems dead?
 Do you believe Jesus is the Son of God?
 Do you believe in the Resurrection?
 If not, will you accept him into your life as Lord and Savior today and allow him to restore and renew you?
-We are each on our own spiritual journey and it is up to us which path to choose.

 May God fill you with his great love and peace.
 May he heal your broken places, and make you new.
 Amen and amen.